 A physician with real-world medical experience

 The Center for Professional and Personal Renewal (CPPR) is directed by Peter Moskowitz, MD, a radiologist who is a staff pediatric radiologist and Clinical Professor of Radiology at Stanford University School of Medicine.
-“Because I am still practicing medicine, I have an up-to-the minute perspective on the many issues and challenges facing physicians in the trenches,” says Peter.
+I have an up-to-the minute perspective on the many issues and challenges facing physicians in the trenches,” says Peter.
 “I have worked 19 years in a big city general hospital private practice, and 22 years at one of the country’s premier academic training centers.
 This extensive experience in both the academic and private sectors of American medicine means I not only understand the realities, but also know how to work effectively with physicians in both academic and private practice.”

 A colleague who has faced the same doubts and dilemmas